Saying “Happy Birthday” in German

 Usually, languages have several ways to express the same thing, but there’s always one that tends to be the most widely used.
 In this case, the most widely used way to say “happy birthday” in German is:

-Other very common variations include:
+Other very common variations to wish someone a happy birthday include:

-- “Alles Liebe” (all my love)
+- “Alles Liebe” (All my love)

-- “Herzlichen Glückwunsch” (congratulations, best wishes)
+- “Herzlichen Glückwunsch” (Congratulations, best wishes)

 - Herzlichen Glückwunsch zum Geburtstag!
 (Heartfelt congratulations on your birthday!)